Fat Leonard scandal: Eventual actions

 In 2010, Navy officials became suspicious that some of the bills submitted by GDMA from Thailand were padded.
 The escalating costs prompted the Navy to build a logistics team to keep contracts somewhat in check, but it was frustrated because Francis had a spy, Jose Luis Sanchez, feeding the team's information back to Francis.
 Sanchez later pleaded guilty to conspiracy and in 2022, awaits sentencing.
 Despite the increasing awareness that the Navy was being subjected to massive fraud, GDMA was able to contract to deliver $200 million in services in 2011 alone.

 After a three-year investigation and having planted false information that their inquiries had been closed, putting Francis off his guard, federal agents lured him to the United States.
 In September 2013, he was arrested at a San Diego hotel in a sting operation.
 He pleaded guilty in January 2015 and was awaiting sentencing.
-Due to medical problems, had been allowed to live under home detention beginning at least 2018 in San Diego.
-Due to be sentenced on September 22, 2022, he became a fugitive on September 5, after cutting off his ankle monitor.

-Francis had admitted to using his U.S. Navy contacts, including ship captains, to obtain classified information and to defraud the Navy of tens of millions of dollars by having ships directed to specific ports which he serviced in the Pacific and falsifying service charges.
+Francis admitted to using his U.S. Navy contacts, including ship captains, to obtain classified information and to defraud the Navy of tens of millions of dollars by having ships directed to specific ports which he serviced in the Pacific and falsifying service charges.
 In his plea, Francis identified seven Navy officials who accepted bribes.
 He faced a maximum prison sentence of 25 years and agreed to forfeit $35 million in personal assets, an amount he admitted to overcharging the Navy.

+Due to medical problems, he was allowed to live under home detention beginning at least 2018 in San Diego.
+Due to be sentenced on September 22, 2022, he became a fugitive on September 5, after cutting off his ankle monitor.